Merci-chao/userChrome.js/README.md

 3. Restart Firefox to apply.

 **🔔 Notes:**
 - Please make sure that no other Tabs Bar-related scripts and CSS styles are currently activated.
-For safety, you may temporarily move all other `.js` and `.css` files out of the `chrome` folder.
+Just in case, temporarily move all other `.js` and `.css` files out of the `chrome` folder.
 Restart Firefox and confirm that the script works as expected.
 Once verified, you can move the files back into the folder.
 - If the script loader stops working after updating Firefox, please visit the page above and reinstall the latest version of the script loader.

 ## Settings